sjoblomj/jorsys/content/formats/mpq/index.md

 The data for each file is composed of the following structure:

 ```
-int32(SectorsInFile* + 1) SectorOffsetTable  Offsets to the start of each sector, relative to the beginningg
+int32(SectorsInFile* + 1) SectorOffsetTable  Offsets to the start of each sector, relative to the beginning
                                              of the file data.
-The last entry contains the total compressed fileg
+The last entry contains the total compressed file
                                              size, making it possible to easily calculate the size of any given
                                              sector by simple subtraction.
 This table is not present or necessary
                                              if the file is not compressed.